Rubber debris litters miles of Puyallup River after artificial turf was used in dam project without permit

 “Electron is committed to providing clean energy and restoring Puyallup River fisheries,” Spens wrote, and the company will deal with the spill before continuing work on the dam, he added.

 Van Giesen in his social media post showed the placement of the artificial turf in a video in which he kicked drifts of black crumb rubber with his shoe to show the volume of rubber debris.
-“This is not sand,” he said as he filmed.
+“This is not sand,” he said as he took video.

 “Millions of tiny rubber beads … all washed down the river and are polluting my lifelong fishing holes.
 What is on video here is just a small portion of the spill …